sis750/02-programming/rprogramming.md

 folder create a home where you can pull and push formatted data, code, and figures.
 The project folder is also the place for non-data documentation and resources.
 This might include codebooks, presentations, or notes.
-For example, a project folder for a problem set in our course might include:
+A generic project folder for a problem set in our course might include:

 - `PS1.Rproj`: R project file
-- `PS1 data.csv`: your project data
+- `PS1 data.csv`: the data
 - `PS1 code.R`: raw R code
-- `PS1.rmd`: Markdown document with your final code and answers
+- `Hart PS1.rmd`: Markdown document with your final code and answers
-- `PS1.pdf`: Rendered version of your problem set answers
+- `Hart PS1.pdf`: Rendered version of your problem set answers

 To that end, I recommend that you create a new project (`File -> New Project`) or fork and clone the repository for each class